 - Demonstrate the knowledge of how SFIA could be used in different management situations (recruitment, deployment, assessment, development, remuneration policy, etc.).

 - hands-on involvement in the skills development process in information technology (this would typically be the direct management of technical staff, but that is not essential in all cases)

 - appreciation of the HR issues relating to specific processes in resource management such as recruitment, career planning, resource planning, deployment of people to jobs or assignments, staff appraisals, personal development plans, etc.

 - experience of providing consultancy

-* The CV, and optionally an accompanying case study, should include evidence of significant involvement in an implementation of SFIA.
+* The CV, and optionally an accompanying case study, should include evidence of significant influence and leadership in an implementation of SFIA.
 This must be specific about the consultant’s responsibilities and contribution to the project.
 We strongly recommend that you read our guidance for applicants to avoid disappointment.